 Since your brain works so hard during the day, it makes sense that it probably rests while you’re sleeping.
 Not so.
 During the night, your brain remains active.
 By some measures, it’s actually more active when you’re sleeping than when you’re awake.

 Sleep occurs in several stages, each of which has a different effect on your brain’s activity level.
-This interesting page on YourAmazingBrain shows the difference in brain activity between conscious thought, dozing off and deep sleep.

 Feeling sleep deprived?
 You could benefit from a nap.
 Despite conventional wisdom claiming that naps are only for children, adults can experience huge benefits from an afternoon catnap.